grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __anynomous__ : That worked reasonably well for PIDB, so we can do the same for GUI wallet and for Mixnet.
 Perhaps, only one at a time.

 __phyro__ : Yeah that's good.
-A simple individual testing would also help as a start as we don't really know the state of the thing at the moment at least I don't know it
+A simple individual testing would also help as a start as we don't really know the state of the thing at the moment at least I don't know it.

 __anynomous__ : Lets start with the GUI testing, I think it simpler than setting up a Mixnet server.